simonpercic/AirCycle/README.md

 **ALL** listener methods can optionally have the bound Activity instance as the method argument.
 Unlike method names, argument names do NOT matter.

+#### Listener callbacks
+Listener callbacks are invoked on Android's **main thread**.
+Callbacks are invoked AFTER the respective method returns.

 ### Built-in listeners
 The following listener interfaces are bundled with the library: